momalab/e3/README.md

 mkdir -p examples/hello_world
 ```

-2. We need to create a configuration file to tell the CGT tool which encryption scheme(s) and parameters to use.
+2. We need to create a configuration file to tell E3 which encryption scheme(s) and parameters to use.
 At 'examples/hello_world', create a file called 'cgt.cfg':
 ```
 # this is a comment
 # name : type (name is arbitrary, type: bridge, circuit, native, ring)